christoph-phillips/blog/content/blog/fasted-training-for-distance-runners.md

   experiencing the highs and lows of the sugar rush.

   I must say that this is not only due to fasted training.
-The high volume, low intensity, approach has obviously had a large impact.
+The high volume low intensity approach has obviously had a large impact.

-  Combining this approach with fasted training has turbo charged my adaptation and increased my aerobic capacity further than I ever could have hoped.
+  Combining low intensity with fasted training has turbo charged my adaptation and increased my aerobic capacity further than I ever could have hoped.